 A bottle of juice is no excuse, the truth hurts.“- Tupac Shakur.
 “I Wonder If Heaven Got a Ghetto.”
 R U Still Down?
 (Remember Me).
 1997.

-To bring this full circle, this is not so much about the slaying of a 17 year old.
+To bring this full circle, this is not so much about the slaying of a 17-year-old.
 When a justice system seems to heed murder with nonchalance that of misplacing an ink pen, we are rudely reminded of our historical and seemingly endemic disregard for a black male’s life in America.
 Trayvon Martin’s death is simply indicative of a cavalier indifference to African-American male occupancy.
 Relative to other demographic groups, black males seem to be recognized no more than silhouettes amongst intricate, sapient beings.

-“Bitch you lying you say we aint hanging from a tree.
+“B—h you lying you say we aint hanging from a tree.
 Frederick Carter Greenwood, Mississippi. . .When Medgar Evers got killed in front of his family, body froze.
 When Al Johnson, Andre Jones, and my folks in these jail cells.
 They call it suicide cuz it’s just another black male [dead]”– David Banner

 The outrage and controversy is broader than “presumed phenotypical white man murders school-aged black kid.”
 Fury and frustration run ablaze because it required both fatality and Anderson Cooper just for America to wake up and smell the coffee and realize the “Post-Racial Gazzette” is not coming to our doorstep any time soon.
-Can we be honest with ourselves and at least consider if such bias and apathy can sear through a legal bureaucracy, then they may very well fester in the minds and hearts of actual people?
+Can we be honest with ourselves and at least consider if such bias and apathy can sear through a legal bureaucracy then they may very well fester in the minds and hearts of actual people?
 We should not think, because we have merely chartered human rights and elected a member of a racial minority as President, that we are not prone to prejudices that serve as the forerunner to such accomplishments.
 Of course we don’t need CNN or any other news outlet to tell us that.
 Hip hop has in part fulfilled that lane of journalism.

 An individual’s story has the power to preemptively forecast threatening storms ahead.
-For those who can muster primary and secondary accounts of systemic inequity in spaces spanning the classroom to the coroner’s room, it is almost as if America’s Secretary of Health, “Dr. Goodwill,” diagnoses them as a hypochondriac.
+For those who can muster primary and secondary accounts of systemic inequity in spaces spanning from the classroom to the coroner’s room, it is almost as if America’s Secretary of Health, “Dr. Goodwill,” diagnoses them as a hypochondriac.
 In this instance, art certainly reflects life.
 Imagine an oracle peering into an orb backed by an ominous tempest.
 Now picture a few of them interpreting the same premonition.
-So sure “Gnozir” (or Nas), you made Stillmatic‘s “Ether” a genericized trademark for scathing diss records, but you can’t take all the credit for being a prophet just one album prior.
+So sure “Gnozir” (or Nas), you made Stillmatic‘s “Ether” a generic trademark for scathing diss records, but you can’t take all the credit for being a prophet just one album prior.